1974–75 AEK Athens F.C. season: Overview

-The summer of 1974 was a milestone in the history of AEK.
-It was the beginning of one the most glorious periods in the history of the club.
-The political situation in Greece was normalizing, the "government commissioners" left the sports clubs and Loukas Barlos, after elections, got 58% and the wheel of AEK in his hands.
-Barlos, a large industrialist of the time with the main occupation of the bauxite trade from the region of Boeotia, but above all a huge football fan, was to become the president-symbol in the history of the club.
-He envisioned a team that would surpass the Greek standards.
+The summer of 1974 marked the beginning of a new era in the history of the club.
+The political situation in Greece was normalizing and the "government commissioners" were detaching from the sports clubs.
+From the previous season Loukas Barlos, a prominent industrialist with the main occupation of the bauxite trade from the region of Boeotia, took charge of AEK.
+He had a vision to make AEK a team that would surpass the Greek standards.

-Barlos started to build-up the team that he envisioned and without sparing any money he hired František Fadrhonc as the manager, who was a specialist in both training and coaching at the time and co-creator of the "flying" Dutchmen of the early 70's, alongside Rinus Michels.
-Fadrhonc was an unreachable name for the Greek standards of the time.
-He brought to AEK a series of innovations both in the style of training and coaching, as well as in its organization structure.
+Barlos started to build the team that he envisioned and without sparing any money he hired František Fadrhonc as the new manager.
+The Czechoslovak manager was a specialist in both training and coaching, while he was also co-creator of the "flying" Dutchmen of the early 70's, alongside Rinus Michels.
+Fadrhonc who was a huge name for the Greek standards of the time brought to AEK a series of innovations both in the style of training and coaching, as well as in their organizational structure.
 The "grandfather", as he was nicknamed, due to his age, set new standards even to the sports equipment and the team's clothing.
 AEK became the first Greek club to be dressed by a large sportswear brand.
-The two legally allowed positions of foreign players were filled by two Germans, the striker, Walter Wagner from Austria Wien and Timo Zahnleiter from 1860 München, who was one of the first modern defensive midfielders in Greece.
-From the domestic football market Barlos collected and delivered to the hands of Fadrhonc some of the best and most impressive players.
-The fast winger Christos Ardizoglou from Apollon Athens and the diligent scorer Georgios Dedes, alongside the defender Giorgos Skrekis from Panionios, arrived at the club.
+The two legally allowed positions of foreign players were filled by two Germans, the forward, Walter Wagner from Austria Wien and Timo Zahnleiter from 1860 München, who was one of the first modern defensive midfielders to play in Greece.
+From the domestic football market Barlos signed notable players, such as the fast winger, Christos Ardizoglou from Apollon Athens and the diligent scorer, Georgios Dedes, alongside the defender, Giorgos Skrekis from Panionios.

-The results were impressive and the renewed AEK, presented the best attack and the best defense of the league, having only 2 defeats.
-The second one against Olympiacos was the one that costed them the title, since they finished second with 2 points from the red and whites.
+The results were impressive and the renewed AEK, presented the best attack and the best defense of the league, having only two defeats.
+The second one which was a 3–0 defeat against Olympiacos was the one that cost them the title, since they finished second with 2 points behind the red and whites.

-In the Cup, AEK entered at the round of 32, where they eliminated Ethnikos Piraeus, winning them by 0–2 away from home.
-Afterwards, they passed thorugh Kavala with a 3–0 win at home and reached the quarter-finals.
+In the Cup, AEK entered at the round of 32, where they eliminated Ethnikos Piraeus, winning them by 2–0 away from home.
+Afterwards, they passed through Kavala with a 3–0 win at home and reached the quarter-finals.
 There, they were eliminated by Iraklis with a 1–0 defeat at Kaftanzoglio Stadium.

 Top scorer of the club in the league was Walter Wagner with 17 goals.
-The new management and the performance of the team, showed that the club to had the potential to claim titles and distinctions in the years to come.
+The new administration and the performance of the team, showed that the club had the potential to claim titles and distinctions in the years to come.